Automation of the London Underground: Current status

 Partially-automated trains are used on eight lines: Victoria, Jubilee, Central, Northern, District, Circle, Hammersmith and City, Metropolitan.
 These trains still require operators to open and close the doors, and to assist in the event of an emergency.
-This method of working is also used on the Thameslink core and is used on Crossrail.
+This method of working is also used on the Thameslink core and is used on the Elizabeth line.

 London's second rapid-transit system, the Docklands Light Railway (DLR), has operated with driverless trains since its opening in 1987.

 Boris Johnson promised in 2012 that there would be driverless Tube trains within 10 years.
 During his campaign to be re-elected as London Mayor, he said "TfL (Transport for London) will rapidly establish a timetable for introducing the first driverless trains to become operational on the London Underground network within a decade".
 That was cheered by Brian Paddick (Lib Dems), but Ken Livingstone (Labour) said it was a 'vanity project', and Jenny Jones (Greens) said that she had concerns over the safety of driverless trains.

 The then deputy cabinet member for sports, leisure and customer services at Westminster City Council, Richard Holloway, launched a petition in August 2015 demanding the introduction of driverless trains.